tidewave-ai/mcp_proxy_rust/README.md

 Note: the proxy supports both SSE according to the `2024-11-05` as well as streamable HTTP according to the `2025-03-26` specification.
 It may happen though that the connecting client does **not** support the version sent by the server.

+## Protocol Version Compatibility

+The proxy can optionally handle protocol version compatibility between clients and servers.
+When enabled with the `--rewrite-protocol-version` flag, the proxy will rewrite protocol version `2025-03-26` to `2024-11-05` in server initialize responses to ensure compatibility with older clients.

+This feature is opt-in and must be explicitly enabled using the command line flag.

 ## Installation

 The latest releases are available on the [releases page](https://github.com/tidewave-ai/mcp_proxy_rust/releases).